Protect your organization’s data and privacy with Google Meet's built-in features.

 Protect privacy & dataPrivacy & compliance

-There are several ways Google helps protects your privacy: by keeping you in control, by maintaining and continually evolving security features, and by complying with data protection laws and other industry standards.
-This lets you take advantage of Meet:
+Google helps protect your privacy by keeping you in control, and by maintaining and evolving security features.
+Google also complies with data protection laws and other industry standards.

-- Control over your data—Meet adheres to the same robust privacy commitments and data protections as the rest of Google Cloud’s enterprise services.
-Learn more about privacy.
+- Control over your data—Meet adheres to the same privacy commitments and data protections as the rest of Google Cloud’s services.